voicur/pointcloudagent/README.md

 python client.py
 ```

+The client allocates up to 256 tokens for each LLM reply so that tool
+requests are not truncated.

 The assistant may choose to call tools automatically based on your questions.
 Tool requests are printed in the terminal along with their results.

 ## Finding PLY files